kalabox/kalabox/docs/users/config.md

 Sharing
 -------

-Kalabox seeks to mitigate the **HARDEST PROBLEM** in VM based local development solutions: quickly sharing files from your host machine into the VM while still maintaining fast page loads.
+Kalabox seeks to mitigate the **HARDEST PROBLEM** in VM-based local development: quickly sharing files from your host machine into the VM while maintaining fast page loads.
+This is a longstanding issue and no project has a perfect solution; for a longer discussion on filesharing, see the [Tradeoffs](/#tradeoffs) section below.

-Please see below the examples for more information about this problem and its future in local dev and Kalabox in particular.

-That said, you can easily turn on file sharing by adding a `sharing` object to the `pluginconfig` of your app's `kalabox.yml` file.
+With Kalabox, you can easily enable file sharing by adding a `sharing` object to the `pluginconfig` of your app's `kalabox.yml` file:

 ### Example 1: Directly share your webroot.